spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 **Note**: Removals of hyphens between the constituent words in a compound are not included in this category, but in the O-Comp category.

+#### P-Sent (sentence segmentation)

+The P-Sent tag is used for corrections involving splitting a sentence or merging two sentences into one, when this correction involves more than the pure insertion or removal of a punctuation mark – in the typical case the adding or removal of a conjunction.

+_Examples_

+*	Jag heter xxx och jag pratar arabiska och engelska och lite **svenska och vi** har tre rum i huset -> Jag heter xxx och jag pratar arabiska och engelska och lite **svenska.
+Vi** har tre rum i huset.

+In this example, the P-Sent tag is placed on a link between _och_ in the original text and the period in the normalized text.
+The link between _vi_ and _Vi_ is tagged with C, as a consistency correction necessitated by another correction.

+* Catharina börjar med att beskriva Marie Tolppanens ( som är en politiker inom Finlands riksdag ) åsikt om svenska **som** hon tycker att svenska har ingen plats finska skolor och enligt hon är det betydligt mer logiskt att barnen ska lära sig ryska istället för svenska -> Catharina börjar med att beskriva Marie Tolppanens ( som är en politiker i Finlands riksdag ) åsikt om svenska **.** Hon tycker att svenska har ingen plats i finska skolor och enligt henne är det betydligt mer logiskt att barnen ska lära sig ryska istället för svenska

+In this example, the P-Sent tag is placed on a link between _som_ in the original text and the period in the normalized text.
+The link between _hon_ and _Hon_ is tagged with C, in the same way as in the example above.

 #### P-W (wrong punctuation)

 The P-W tag is used when a punctuation mark in the original text has been replaced with another punctuation mark in the normalized text.